ydmatsd/funbgcex/README.md

 [![DOI](https://zenodo.org/badge/661527897.svg)](https://zenodo.org/badge/latestdoi/661527897)

 ## Overview
 **FunBGCeX** is a genome mining tool for fungal natural product discovery, which detects biosynthetic proteins based on our manually curated database of fungal natural product biosynthetic gene clusters (BGCs), [FunBGCs](http://staffweb1.cityu.edu.hk/ymatsuda/funbgcs/funbgcs.html).
-FunBGCeX can extract not only all possible BGCs from given fungal genomes but also those encoding a protein of user's interest.
+FunBGCeX can extract not only all possible BGCs from given fungal genomes but also those encoding a protein of the user's interest.
 The extracted BGCs are provided in the GenBank format and can also be visualized using a web browser (You can access a sample output [here](docs/sample_output) or [here](http://staffweb1.cityu.edu.hk/ymatsuda/funbgcex/sample/results.html)).
+If you have difficulties in installing the software, you could also try the [Google Colab version](https://colab.research.google.com/github/ydmatsd/funbgcex-colab/blob/main/funbgcex-colab/FunBGCeX.ipynb)

 <img src="docs/img/result.png" alt="FunBGCeX sample result" width=500>